 Yes, Sagada has several lovely and breathtaking destinations which you should visit.
 What’s fascinating is that people say Sagada has a charm.
 And this charm makes everything seems fine and peaceful, even the ones that you keep inside.
 Sagada heals the broken and revives the dying soul.
 This is why Sagada was featured in a movie premiered years ago called “a Thing Called Tadhana.”

 Indeed, Sagada is full of mysteries, and it attracts people who search for their souls.
-I went to Sagada years ago, and I believe Sagada helped me more than just finding my soul.
+I went to Sagada years ago, and I believe Sagada helped me more than just find my soul.
 It’s hard to explain in words, you know.
 It is compelling that you experience it yourself.

 Sagada is not only a place for healing, but it is actually a destination jampacked with numerous jaw-dropping sights, fascinating culture, and thrilling experiences.
 It is a great place for creating wholesome moments with your friends, loved ones, or even acquaintances.
 This is the destination that made me fall so deep in love with the mountains.